 Daughter-in-laws That Break Up Families

 Is it really possible that a daughter-in-law can break up a family?
+Many parents claim that they now have an estranged son due to the daughter-in-law.
 Aren’t the parents “looking for someone to blame” for an already bad relationship with their adult child?
 That’s what many daughter-in-laws say.
 Let’s take a closer look at possible hidden issues that can show up with an in-law child, especially a daughter-in-law.

 “We have always had a great relationship; able to talk about anything, disagree sometimes and move on,” mom shares.
 “Then our son got married.
 When he was dating, his girlfriend seemed fine with our family.
 But as soon as the ring was on her finger, things changed.
 Even during the pre-wedding days, we saw that she didn’t want us around.
+Our son claimed his fiance was stressed over the wedding and didn’t want to cause more conflict.
+We have an estranged son due to the daughter-in-law.
 Now we aren’t allowed to text, call, email…nothing.
 Her family can visit but we can’t,” mom finishes.

 What happened?
-How did the parents become enemies to the daughter-in-law and consequently to their adult child?
+How did the parents become enemies to the daughter-in-law and ultimately to their adult child?
 While this article focuses on daughter-in-laws, the same principles apply to son-in-laws also.
 In my experience, more parents report daughter-in-laws breaking up their families.
-That doesn’t mean son-in-laws don’t break up families; More parents of daughter-in-laws reach out for support from me.
+That doesn’t mean son-in-laws don’t break up families.
+More parents of contentious daughter-in-laws reach out for support from me.

 Daughter-in-law’s Hidden Issues Leading to Estrangement